Classical Cepheids in the Galactic thin disk I. Abundance gradients via non-local thermodynamic equilibrium spectral analysis: Introduction

-Since CCs are typically distributed across the thin disk, their intrinsic colors are affected by uncertainties due to reddening corrections.
+Since CCs are typically distributed across the thin disk, their intrinsic colours are affected by uncertainties due to reddening corrections.
 This is the main reason why atmospheric parameters are estimated directly from the spectra.
 Several approaches have been proposed to address this issue.
 In particular, \citet{proxauf2018new} and \citet{da2022new} adopted the line depth ratio method (\citealt{kovtyukh07}) based on empirical calibrations of different element pairs to derive effective temperature \citep{kovtyukh07, elgueta24}.
-A new temperature scale for Galactic CCs based on a data-driven, machine-learning technique applied to observed spectra, was recently suggested by \citet{lemasle20} in which the flux ratios of different spectral features were tied to the effective temperatures derived using the infrared surface-brightness method (\citealt{hanke18}).
+A new temperature scale for Galactic CCs based on a data-driven, machine-learning technique applied to observed spectra was recently suggested by \citet{lemasle20}.
+Specifically, the flux ratios of different spectral features are tied to the effective temperatures derived using the infrared surface-brightness method (\citealt{hanke18}).

-A significant fraction of abundance analysis of CCs is based on Local Thermodynamic Equilibrium (LTE) atmosphere models, such as those of \citet[ATLAS]{castelli2004new} and \citet[MARCS]{gustafsson2008grid}.
-However, both theoretical predictions and empirical evidence show that LTE modeling can be prone to possible systematics (\citealt{lind24}; \citealt{bergemann25}).
+A significant fraction of abundance analysis of CCs is based on local thermodynamic equilibrium (LTE) atmosphere models, such as those of \citet[ATLAS]{castelli2004new} and \citet[MARCS]{gustafsson2008grid}.
+However, both theoretical predictions and empirical evidence show that LTE modelling can be prone to possible systematics (\citealt{lind24}; \citealt{bergemann25}).
 These systematics become more relevant when moving from dwarf stars to giants, and from metal-rich to metal-poor populations (e.g., \citealt{thevenin1999stellar}; \citealt{idiart2000non}; \citealt{bergemann2012non}; \citealt{hansen2013lte}; \citealt{fabrizio2021use}).
-Moreover, NLTE corrections are element- and line-dependent, with neutral lines more affected than ionized lines \citep{kiselman2001nlte, collet2005effects, merle2011grid, tautvaivsiene2015gaia, duffau2017gaia}.
+Moreover, NLTE corrections are element- and line-dependent, with lines of neutral atoms being more affected than those of ionized species \citep{kiselman2001nlte, collet2005effects, merle2011grid, tautvaivsiene2015gaia, duffau2017gaia}.

-Chemical abundances for CCs based on a NLTE approach have been provided by \citet{andrievsky16} for all their analyzed elements, by \citet{luck11} for CNO elements, by \citet{martin15} for Fe and O, and by \citet{korotin14} for O. However, in these investigations the stellar atmospheric parameters were derived by using an LTE approach.
+Chemical abundances for CCs based on a NLTE approach have been provided by \citet{andrievsky16} for all their analysed elements, as well as by \citet{luck11} for CNO elements, by \citet{martin15} for O, S and Ba, and by \citet{korotin14} for O. However, in these investigations the stellar atmospheric parameters were derived by using an LTE approach.